-To target the rapid growth of the resident sub-herd, mitigate elk-human conflicts, and elk damage to agricultural properties, BCPOS recommends a controlled, antlerless-only public harvest program.
-Building on the success of the public harvest program at Ron Stewart Preserve at Rabbit Mountain as an effective management tool and a model of safe hunting on open space property, strict adherence to established safety measures will be enforced in managing the Red Hill elk herd.
-Staff will work to address safety concerns noted by residents adjacent to the Red Hill elk management area.
+To target the rapid growth of the non-migratory segment, mitigate elk-human conflicts, and elk-intensive damage to agricultural properties, BCPOS recommends a controlled, anterless-only public harvest program.
+Building on the success of the public harvest program at Ron Stewart Preserve at Rabbit Mountain as a model of safe hunting on open space property, only strict adherence to established safety measures will be expected in managing the Red Hill elk herd.
+Safety concerns noted by residents adjacent to the Red Hill elk management area will be addressed.

-This option has proven successful and requires minimal cost to BCPOS.
+This option would require minimal cost to CPW and BCPOS.
 Participants would be required to purchase an elk hunting license, provide their own equipment, and volunteer their time.
-All harvested animals will be properly field-dressed, and all edible parts will be removed from the property as legally required.
-The mechanisms for licensure allowing animal harvest already exists via established CPW processes.
-A public harvest program would be in compliance with state statute 33-1-101(4) C.R.S. that articulates the state will use hunting as the primary method of effecting wildlife harvest and is compatible with the North America Model of Wildlife Conservation (Organ et al. 2012).
+All harvested animals will be properly prepared and all edible parts will be removed from the property as legally required.
+The mechanisms for licensure allowing animal harvest already exist via established CPW processes.
+A public harvest program would be in compliance with state statute 33-1-101(4) C.R.S that articulates the state will use hunting as the primary method of effecting wildlife harvest and is compatible with the North America Model of Wildlife Conservation (Organ et al. 2012).